📅 Last Updated: March 13, 2026 | New startups added weekly

 20. Asking 11-14 Questions Achieves 70%+ Success Rate

-Sales representatives who ask 11-14 thoughtful questions during a cold call see success rates exceeding 70%.
+Gong’s cold call research found that asking 11–14 questions per call achieves a 70%+ success rate — the sweet spot for discovery depth.
 This approach transforms the call from a pitch into a consultative conversation where you uncover real needs and challenges.

 Questions like “What’s your biggest challenge with…” or “How are you currently handling…” demonstrate genuine interest and help you tailor your value proposition to specific pain points rather than delivering generic pitches.